mgreiler/se-unlocked-website/src/transcripts/EP_01_Cassidy.md

 ---
-title: "Driving innovation through engineering practices with Dr. Holly Cummins"
-date: "2021-09-28T08:10:10+00:00"
+episode: "Transcript Episode 1 Cassidy Williams"
+permalink: /episode-1-cassidy-williams
 status: publish
-permalink: /javascript-community
 type: transcript
 ---

-# Transcript Episode 1 Cassidy Williams

 **Michaela:** [00:00:00] Hello, and welcome to the Software Engineering Unlocked podcast.
 I'm your host, Dr. McKayla and I open the doors to software companies